Resolving a Clearing Member's Default, A Radner Equilibrium Approach: Radner Equilibrium Market Model

-For the monetary valuation of the risk of the participant $i$, we consider a law invariant risk measure $\rho_i\colon \mathcal{X}\to \mathbb{R}$ monotonous, convex\footnote{in the sense of \citet*[Definition $2.24$, p. $74$]{McNeilFreyEmbrechts2015}.}, translation equivariant\footnote{also known as translation invariance.} in the sense that\footnote{see \citet*[Definition 2.2 (i), page 29]{PflugWerner2007} $\rho_i(L+m)=\rho_i(L)+m$ holds for any $L$ in $\mathcal{X}$ and real constant $m$.}, and normalized ($\rho_i(0)=0$).
-We want to determine the portfolios $\bo{q}_i$ and the prices $\bo{p} $ endogenously as a Radner equilibrium driven by the offer and demand of all the participants to the exchange:
+Such a risk measure is called normalized if $\rho(0)=0$ and law invariant if $\rho(X)=\rho(Y)$ whenever $X$ and $Y$ have the same law. \end{definition} We want to determine the portfolios $\bo{q}_i$ and the prices $\bo{p} $ endogenously as a Radner equilibrium driven by the offer and demand of all the participants to the exchange:

 \begin{definition} A matrix of positions $(\bo{q}_i)_{i\in \anE }$ and a price vector $\bo{p} \in \mathbb{R}^m $ form a Radner equilibrium on $\anE$ if {\rm $\bullet$ (optimality condition relative to each market participant $i\in \anE$)}